Eloy Alfaro: Assassination

 On 28 January 1912, a group of pro-Catholic soldiers whose motto was "Muerte al indio Alfaro" (death to the Indian Alfaro), supported by a mob, broke into the prison where Alfaro and his colleagues were detained and dragged them along the cobbled streets of the city center.
 They were all dead when the horde arrived at the esplanade of El Ejido (city gardens) in the northern outskirts of town.
 The crowd finally burnt the corpses in the area where the present day park of El Ejido is located.
 (A monument was erected in the 1960s at the site.)
 Days later, Alfaro's remains were buried in Quito, in secret.
 They were transported to Guayaquil and deposited in a mausoleum there at some time in the 1940s.
 On the initiative of President Rafael Correa (in office from 2007 – 2017), some of the ashes of Eloy Alfaro were exhumed and re-interred with honors in the city of Montecristi, seat of the 2008 National Constitutional Convention.

+Legacy

+The Alfaro Civic Center in Montecristi is a 5.4 hectare civic center named after and paying tribute to Alfaro.